 Robustness check conditioning on surviving to different ages.

 Selection of violent countries and construction of the robust peaceful region (RPR).
 We focus on the worst and best performers of GPI to compare the burden of violence on lifespan uncertainty.
 The “Best Performers” category includes all countries that ranked in the top ten over the period 2008-2017: Australia, Austria, Belgium, Canada, Switzerland, Czech Republic, Denmark, Finland, Ireland, Iceland, Japan, Norway, New Zealand, Portugal, Singapore, Slovenia and Sweden.
 The “Most Violent” category includes the 25 worst performers countries that scored a low or very low level of GPI in 2017.
-[Lets create a table with both the peaceful, violent and life uncertainty levels, gpi] To have more robust comparisons of lifetime uncertainty between violent countries and a peaceful environment, we constructed a “Robust Peaceful Region” based on the best performers of GPI.
+[Let’s create a table with both the peaceful, violent and life uncertainty levels, gpi] To have more robust comparisons of lifetime uncertainty between violent countries and a peaceful environment, we constructed a “Robust Peaceful Region” based on the best performers of GPI.
 It was determined by the weighted mean of age-specific death rates by sex of the Best Performers.
 The weights were constructed according to the instances each country appeared in the top ten.

 References [50]